JosephDuffy/homebridge-pc-volume/README.md

 The `services` property can be used to decide how your computer's speaker will be exposed: as speaker, a lightbulb, or both.
 This is because iOS versions prior 11 did not support speakers.

+If no services key is provided a speaker will be exposed.

 ### Speaker Only (default)

 ```